lakejs/lake-docs/reference/nodes.md

 # {{ $frontmatter.title }}

 The `Nodes` interface represents a collection of the nodes.
-Its interface is similar to [jQuery](https://jquery.com/), but its implementation is very simple.
-They can be considered aliases of native DOM interfaces, designed to simplify DOM manipulation.
+It is similar to [jQuery](https://jquery.com/), but its implementation is much simpler.
+Its methods can be considered aliases of native DOM interfaces, designed to simplify DOM manipulation.

 Example: